Sivaraghavi/SmartHome-AgenticAI-Unity-Simulation/README.md

 ## Contact

-For any questions or feedback, please reach out to us at [sivaraghavi6103@gmail.com](mailto:sivaraghavi6103@gmail.com).
+For any questions or feedback, contact me at [sivaraghavi6103@gmail.com](mailto:sivaraghavi6103@gmail.com).